 The cracking sound of fire in the fireplace is comforting and a delightful spot in the room.
 This seems more tempting when there are rainy or snowy days, and the visitors are looking for something to soak up the heat.
 This sitting-height hearth gives you that specific place in the room, gathering all the attention and comfort.

-There was the rampant concept of adding a loud and vibrant fireplace in the main shared sitting lounge; however, it was lost when more contemporary and modern-day themed interiors came into being.
+The rampant concept of adding a loud and vibrant fireplace in the main shared sitting lounge was lost when more contemporary and modern-day-themed interiors came into being.
 Even now, the concept is rekindling its prominence, and more and more raised fireplaces are being proposed as part of the home-based design scheme.

-Typically, the hearths were a vital part of a customary home.
-It was still considered the most highlighted, distinct aspect of the house, usually perceived right after entering the room.
+Typically, hearths were a vital part of a customary home.
+They were still considered the most highlighted, distinct aspect of the house, usually perceived right after entering the room.
 In medieval times, the hearth was commonly noticed in the middle of the hall, with smoke rising above the chimneys.
 Fireplace design usually consists of a firebrick structure higher than the floor underneath the mantel or chimney.

 By the late 20th century, the concept of having old-style fireplaces transformed into a modern setting by adding an element of modernity and novelty to it.
 Nowadays, centrally air-conditioned or monitored heating systems have been installed in homes, which has reduced the availability of conservative fireplaces.
 Nonetheless, despite having contemporary settings, a raised hearth can be included with an amalgamation of old and new features of the traditional fireplace.